 Unlike a sole proprietorship, where you run the business yourself and shoulder all the legal troubles that may come, a limited liability company or LLC is a separate legal entity from its owners.
 This means that if the company is sued, your personal wealth will not be liable; only the amount of investment to the company.
 Essentially, your personal wealth is protected, and only your investments are exposed for scrutiny.

-By setting up a limited liability company, you have appointed professional management to run the day to day business operations, which are not its shareholders or investors.
+By setting up a limited liability company, you have appointed professional management to run the day-to-day business operations, which are not its shareholders or investors.
 As an LLC, the business will adhere to the corporate tax law when it comes to its income instead of the personal income tax of its shareholders.
-The incorporation process is more complex than a sole proprietorship,
+The incorporation process is more complex than a sole proprietorship, as we have explained previously.

 3. Limited liability partnership (LLP)